-Due to the Red Cross Building being up for sale, we have found a new home.
+Due to the sale of the Red Cross building, we have had to find a new home for the club.

-Starting with the October 10th general meeting, we will meet at the youth building of VictoryPoint Ministries, located at 11530 Ransom St, Holland, MI 49424.
+We now meet at the youth building of VictoryPoint Ministries, located behind the church at 11530 Ransom St, Holland, MI 49424.

 The building is located on Ransom, which is just east of 120th Ave, between New Holland St and Quincy St.